Unbased rational homotopy theory: a Lie algebra approach: The category of curved Lie algebras

+\begin{proposition} The filtration given by the lower central series of a curved Lie algebra (above) respects the bracket and differential.
+Moreover, the filtration is complete and Hausdorff. \end{proposition} \begin{proof} The fact that the filtration respects the differential and bracket are quick checks.
+The final statement is a direct consequence of Proposition \ref{prop_pronilpotent}. \end{proof}

+\begin{definition} Complete (and thus Hausdorff) filtrations that respect the bracket and differential subject to the additional condition that $d^2=0$ in the associated graded objects (i.e.~the associated graded algebras are complexes) are said to be admissible. \end{definition}

-\begin{proposition} The canonical filtration given by the lower central series of a curved Lie algebra respects the differential (i.e. $d(F_n)\subseteq F_n$) and the bracket.
-Moreover, the associated graded curved Lie algebra will be a true complex in the fact that $d^2=0$. \end{proposition} \begin{proof} Respecting the differential and bracket are quick checks.
-To see that $d^2=0$ on the associated graded notice that the curvature is in $F_1$ trivially and thus taking the bracket of the curvature with anything will increase the filtration degree. \end{proof}
+\begin{proposition} The associated graded curved Lie algebra of a filtered curved Lie algebra, where the filtration is given by the lower central series, will be a true complex, i.e.~$d^2=0$ on the associated graded. \end{proposition} \begin{proof} To see that $d^2=0$ on the associated graded notice that the adjoint action of the curvature will increase the filtration degree whereas the action of $d$ fixes the filtration degree. \end{proof}